AdobeDocs/experience-manager-learn.en/help/assets/analytics/asset-insights-launch-tutorial-setup.md

 version: 6.3, 6.4, 6.5
 ---

-# Set up Asset Insights with AEM Assets and Launch, By Adobe{#set-up-asset-insights-with-aem-assets-and-launch-by-adobe}
+# Set up Asset Insights with AEM Assets and Adobe Experience Platform Launch

 In this 5 part video series, we walk through the setup and configuration of Asset Insights for Experience Manager deployed via Launch By Adobe.